qped-eu/mass/src/markdown/qped-semantics.md

 Your configurator should now look like this:

 ![Mass configuration web form page for the Solution Approach Checker.](images/solution_web-form_dafault_values.PNG)

+You can add another method to analyze by clicking the "+" next to the title.
+However, this is not neccessary for this tutorial.

 ### <a id="solution-transferring-to-quarterfall"></a>Transferring the Configuration to Quarterfall
 After configuring our checker, we can copy our configuration as a JSON object from the web form.